bszyman/classic-mac-finder/README.md

 ## Release History

+* 1.1.3
+    * Window resizing works... mostly.
+There's a few glitches and I'm sure you'll find. ;)
 * 1.1.2
-    * Finder windows now use Chicago and Geneva font families as appropraite.
+    * Finder windows now use Chicago and Geneva font families as appropriate.
 * 1.1.1
 	* Added the 1px white spacer between the detail bar and the scroll view.
 	* Now distributing both code-signed and unsigned binaries.